balgamat/muezzin/README.md

 # Muezzin 👳🏻‍♂️
-> The final solution for connecting your REST BE to React/Redux FE
+> The final, opinionated, solution to REST API calls based on `redux-saga`

 ### Installation
 To install, add `muezzin` npm package and make sure you have it's peer dependencies: